 This includes whitewashed boxy appearing houses that front streets which are more like staircases winding their way along the Acropolis slopes.

-8. Gazi, great nightlife
+8. Gazi, great place to stay in Athens for nightlife

 A rival to Psiri for nightlife, Gazi has a dual personality.
 During the day it is post-millennial art, design, and techno neighborhood.
 At night, its wilder side shines late through the night.